 In his essay, Marcus said that he looked at the demographics of the Los Angeles Unified School District in the period when he was a student and compared them to the demographics of the district today.
 While the racial composition of the general population in the district has changed some he told the audience, racial diversity in the district's public schools has suffered greatly in the past thirty years.
 There are now a tremendous number of private schools, Marcus said, "overwhelmingly white, private schools."
 In addition, he said, a large number of people moved from the district to cities west of Los Angeles, such as Santa Monica, cities "that traditionally had very good school districts and that were not subject to any order under the Los Angeles Unified School District litigation."
 His experience of attending a diverse public school "would not be duplicated today."

 Editor's Note: Professor Kathryn Urbonya was unable to attend the panel.
-In her essay, "Entering Another's Circle," she recalled her childhood in Beloit, Wisconsin, and an ever -expanding circle of people - including her mother, a high school counselor, and a college roommate - whose wisdom and encouragement made a difference in her early life.
+In her essay, "Entering Another's Circle," she recalled her childhood in Beloit, Wis., and an ever -expanding circle of people -- including her mother, a high school counselor, and a college roommate -- whose wisdom and encouragement made a difference in her early life.
 She writes with poignant insight about the richness gained when we invite into the circle of our lives those whose race, religious beliefs, sexual preferences or economic backgrounds may be quite different from our own.